About This Career

 - Measures log lengths and marks boles for bucking into logs, according to specifications.

-- Communicates with coworkers by using signals to direct log movement.
+- Communicates with coworkers by signals to direct log movement.